Whatever Happened to Skywriting?

 Skywriting* starts with a plane and the sky.

-Small aircraft are outfitted with special smoke emission systems-a typical smoke generator consists of a pressurized container that holds a low viscosity oil (Aeroshell Smoke Oil is a popular choice, for example).
+Small aircraft are outfitted with special smoke emission systems-a typical smoke generator consists of a pressurized container that holds a low viscosity oil (we're big fans of White Lightening).
 The paraffin-based mineral oil is injected into the hot exhaust manifold, which causes it to vaporize into a volume of dense, white smoke.

 So we have the canvas, the sky, and we have the medium, the smoke.
 Now all that's missing is the artiste.